 You’ll be able to see how much postgraduate fees are when you search for courses.
 Getting funding for postgraduate study isn’t always as straightforward as the process for undergraduate study, but there’s still a range of options you can look into.

-If you’re thinking of starting a master's course on or after 1 August 2016, you could be eligible for a loan from the UK government of up to £10,000.
+You could be eligible for a loan from the UK government of up to £10,000.

 What are the fees for postgraduate degrees?

 - What you pay will be determined by the duration of the course, its perceived quality and reputation, its level and how much it costs the university to manage.